An extended Knowledge Compilation Map for Conditional Preference Statements-based and Generalized Additive Utilities-based Languages: Queries

 \begin{notAAMAS} Since the four relations of interest are defined from $ ≽_φ $, in order to decide which is the case, it is sufficient to be able to check if $ o ≽_φ o' $ and to check if $ o' ≽_φ o $.
 Conversely, if we can answer queries about $ ≻_φ $, and about one of $ ⋈_φ $ or $ ∼_φ $, then we can decide when $ o ≽_φ o' $ holds.
 For languages where $ ≽_φ $ is always antisymmetric, then \pb{-comparison} is trivial (it is true when $ o = o' $) and \pb{$≽$-comparison} and \pb{$≻$-comparison} have the same complexity.
 Furthermore, for languages where $ ≻_φ $ is a linear order, then $ ≽_φ $ is antisymmetric and, moreover, \pb{$⋈$-comparison} is trivially false. \end{notAAMAS}

-For LP-trees, in order to compare alternatives $ o $ and $ o' $, one only has to traverse the tree from the root downwards until a node that decides the pair is reached, or up to a leaf if no such node is encountered: in this case $ o $ and $ o' $ are incomparable.
-Note that checking if a node decides the pair, and checking if a rule at that nodes applies to order them, can both be done in polynomial time.
+For LP-trees, in order to compare alternatives $ o $ and $ o' $, one only has to traverse the tree from the root downwards until a node that decides the pair is reached, or down to a leaf if no such node is encountered: in this case $ o $ and $ o' $ are incomparable.
+Note that checking if a node decides the pair, and checking if a rule at that node applies to order them, can both be done in polynomial time. \nouv{For generalized additive utilites, two alternatives can be compared by computing their utilities, which is tractable.}